UC Santa Barbara > History Department > Prof. Marcuse > Publications Page > 1986 manuscript for Dimensions

-The published version (with illustrations) was shortened from 10 pages to 2. page 1, page 2
+The published version (with illustrations) was shortened by the guest editor from 10 pages to 2. page 1, page 2

 There are four basic types of Holocaust memorials in West Germany:

 The first type of memorial serves a dual purpose.
 On the one hand, it identifies the lost school, synagogue etc. as a valuable cultural object, contributing to the worth and historical identity of the community.
 On the other hand it documents the willful destruction of that object, if not explicitly, then at least by the fact that there is no longer anything there.
 This half-positive, half-negative dichotomy is the distinguishing feature of these monuments; the possibility of interpreting the event positively accounts for their prevalence.

 In contrast, memorials marking places of persecution are exclusively negative.
 Not only is the positive feature of having been a culturally valuable object missing, but it is also more difficult to conceal the fact that human beings, not property, were the prime targets of the violence.
 Thus these memorials are inconspicuous and relatively rare.

 Memorials in Jewish cemeteries, Jewish community centers, and synagogues, however, are not affected by the negative character of the events.
 They serve to strengthen a group identity among Jews, which, as Alvin Rosenfeld has shown in the preceding issue of this journal, is primarily defined by negative experiences during centuries of persecution and discrimination.

 The final type of "blanket" memorial serves a similar function for the community at large as do those in Jewish cultural centers for Jews: the foundation of a communal identity.
 Because of their integrative purpose all-encompassing victims' memorials tend to focus on positive aspects and values; where this is impossible, the memorials are usually vague and inconspicuous, as in cities like Frankfurt/Main, Hamburg and Munich.